- Academic Advisors

 - bi-weekly review of Clinical Log materials (time logs, self-evaluations, SOAP notes, etc.)

 Your RCF is assigned according to a geographical area and specialty track.
 On/after of your first day of courses in the program, you can find your assigned RCF on your Profile page in the Portal.

 For more information about your RCF, including a brief profile and link to his/her curriculum vitae, search the Faculty Directory.

 The Clinical Directors ensure the effective implementation of the clinical experience for students, facilitating the role of the RCFs to provide academic engagement with you and your preceptors on a regular basis during your clinical practicum.
 Your Clinical Director may reach out to you if you there are issues affecting your clinical planning, clinical progression, or if any other issues arise during your clinical experience.

-Dr. Audra Cave, Family Nursing Clinical Director
+Dr. Nancy Pesta Walsh, Family Nursing Clinical Director (Interim)